deepflameCFD/deepflame-dev/README.md

 ## Citing DeepFlame
 If you use DeepFlame for a publication, please use the citation:

-DeepFlame: An computational fluid dynamics suite for multiphase turbulent reacting flows at all speeds with machine learning.
+DeepFlame: A computational fluid dynamics suite for multiphase turbulent reacting flows at all speeds with machine learning.
 URL:https://github.com/deepmodeling/deepflame-dev, 2022.